-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION specific type of mechanism allowing for licences for out-of-commerce works to extend to the rights of rightholders that are not represented by the collective management organisation, in accordance to their legal traditions, practices or circumstances.
-Such mechanisms can include extended collective licensing and presumptions of representation. specific type of mechanism allowing for licences for out-of-commerce works to extend to the rights of rightholders that are not represented by the relevant collective management organisation, in accordance to with their legal traditions, practices or circumstances.
-Such mechanisms can include extended collective licensing and presumptions of representation. such as extended collective licensing or presumption of representation, allowing for licences for out-of-commerce works to extend to the rights of rightholders that arehave not represented by themandated a representative collective management organisation, in accordance towith their legal traditions, practices or circumstances.
-Such mechanisms can include extended collective licensing and presumptions of representationMember States should also have flexibility in determining the requirements for collective management organisations to be sufficiently representative, as long as this is based on a significant number of rightholders in the relevant type of works or other subject-matter who have specific type of licensing mechanism, such as extended collective licensing or presumptions of representation, that they put in place for the use of out-of-commerce works and other subject matter by cultural heritage institutions, in accordance with their legal traditions, practices or circumstances.
-Member States should also have flexibility in determining the requirements for collective management organisations to be sufficiently representative, as long as this is based on a significant number of rightholders in the relevant type of works or other subjectmatter who have given a mandate allowing the licensing of the relevant type of use.
-Member States should be free to establish specific rules applicable to cases where more than one collective management organisation is
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION organisations and cultural heritage organisations, and at appropriate intervals of time, for which sectors and which types of works appropriate licence-based solutions are not available, in which case the exception should apply. lack of availability of licensing-based solutions. [tentatively agreed at TM, to be confirmed at trilogue] 48.
+(23) Member States should, within the framework provided for in this Directive, have flexibility in choosing the specific type of mechanism allowing for licences for out-of-commerce works to extend to the rights of rightholders that are not represented by the collective management organisation, in accordance to their legal traditions, practices or circumstances.
+Such mechanisms can include extended collective licensing and presumptions of representation.
+(23) Member States should, within the framework provided for in this Directive, have flexibility in choosing the specific type of mechanism allowing for licences for out-of-commerce works to extend to the rights of rightholders that are not represented by the relevant collective management organisation, in accordance to with their legal traditions, practices or circumstances.
+Such mechanisms can include extended collective licensing and presumptions of representation.
+(23) Member States should, within the framework provided for in this Directive, have flexibility in choosing the specific type of mechanism, such as extended collective licensing or presumption of representation, allowing for licences for out-of-commerce works to extend to the rights of rightholders that are have not represented by the mandated a representative collective management organisation, in accordance to with their legal traditions, practices or circumstances.
+Such mechanisms can include (23) Member States should, within the framework provided for in this Directive, have flexibility in choosing the specific type of licensing mechanism, such as extended collective licensing or presumptions of representation, that they put in place for the use of out-of-commerce works and other subject matter by cultural heritage institutions, in accordance with their legal traditions, practices or circumstances.
+Member States should also have flexibility in determining the requirements for collective management